Local Operator Entanglement in Spin Chains: Introduction and summary

 \subsection{Introduction}

-Thermalization is one of the frontier research topics in theoretical and experimental physics, in which entanglement of state plays an important role \cite{PhysRevE.50.888,PhysRevA.43.2046,2008Natur.452..854R}.
+Thermalization is one of the frontier research topics in theoretical and experimental physics, in which the entanglement of the state plays an important role \cite{Srednicki1994,Deutsch1991,2008Natur.452..854R}.
 In closed quantum systems, the unitarity of the time evolution operator prevents a pure state from becoming a thermal state.
 However, in many cases, after an adequate amount of time, observables in a subsystem are well-approximated by those for a thermal state, known as thermalization.
 Though the thermal state does not depend on the entanglement structure of an initial state, thermalization {\it does} depend on the initial state and the details of its dynamics.
 Here, the entanglement structure refers to the way subsystems are entangled with each other.
 The reduced density matrix for a subsystem is given by a mixed state.
 If time evolution washes out the dependence of a mixed state on the details of the initial state, the reduced density matrix becomes the reduced thermal state.
 An effective temperature of the thermal state is given by the energy scale of the initial state.
-Even in anti-de Sitter/conformal field theory (AdS/CFT) correspondence \cite{1999IJTP...38.1113M}, quantum entanglement sheds light on the mechanism behind the correspondence \cite{2006PhRvL..96r1602R,2006JHEP...08..045R}.
+Quantum entanglement has also been found to shed light on the mechanism behind the anti-de Sitter / conformal field theory (AdS / CFT) correspondence \cite{1999IJTP...38.1113M,2006PhRvL..96r1602R,2006JHEP...08..045R}.

 To better understand thermalization, authors in \cite{2005JSMTE..04..010C,2010JHEP...11..149A,HM,2014PhRvL.112a1601L} studied the entanglement entropy in a quantum quench of conformal field theories.
-The entanglement entropy is the Von Neumann entropy of the reduced density matrix.
+The entanglement entropy is the von Neumann entropy of the reduced density matrix.
 A reduced density matrix becomes approximately equal to the thermal state after enough time passes for the dynamics to wash out the information about the initial state.